NEW LOOK

 Automatic responses

-The key to changing our automatic responses to our daily life experiences is to discover our reasons for choosing to respond the way we do.
+The key to changing our automatic responses (knee-jerk reactions) to our daily life experiences is to discover our reasons for choosing to respond the way we do.
 Those reasons can be found deep within our childhood memories and require focused effort to reveal.
 Inner child work is the practice of recovering the memories and resolving the issues they created.
 This initiates the spiritual decluttering process.
 Begin by building a relationship with your inner child, and then with your guide.
-See Section 8 if you need help to recall details about your childhood.
+See Section 8 for help recalling details about your childhood.

 Order from chaos